BenEddy/ruby_golf/README.md

 You can also score multiple holes with `./play 1 2 3`

-When you're satisfied with your implementation of every hole, run `./play` to score all the holes, and then submit a pull request back to the repo.
+When you're satisfied with your implementation of every hole, run `./play` to score all the holes.